 Once you've set your goal, write it down.
-According to a Huffington Post article External Site, if you write down your goal, you are 42 percent more likely to achieve that goal.
+Research shows you're more likely to achieve a goal if you write it down.
 Some of the best athletes rely on this technique to achieve their goals.
-In addition to writing it down, you could share your goal with friends or family to help with accountability.
+In addition to putting your goal in writing, you could share it with friends or family to help with accountability.

-If you are participating in Wellmark's Grand Blue Mile External Site, you can use it to inspire your fitness goal.
+If you are planning to participate in Wellmark's Grand Blue Mile External Site, you can use it to inspire your fitness goal.
 You should make your goal specific and measurable.
 This could be finishing the mile in a certain amount of time, placing in the top three of your age group, or getting your family to walk the mile with you.

 Step 2: Forget the excuses and just do it

 You don't have the time, you're not coordinated, you're too tired, you don't have someone to hold you accountable — any of these excuses sound familiar?
 If so, you're not alone.
 We’ve all made excuses when it comes to exercising.
 To get past the excuses, it’s important to stop thinking of working out as a chore and more as medicine for our bodies.